intel-analytics/ipex-llm/python/orca/example/learn/pytorch/cifar10/README.md

 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster:

 ```
-conda create -n orca python=3.7  # "orca" is conda environment name, you can use any name you like.
+conda create -n bigdl python=3.7  # "bigdl" is conda environment name, you can use any name you like.
-conda activate orca
+conda activate bigdl
 pip install torch
 pip install torchvision
 pip install matplotlib